 Here in the Pacific Northwest, blackberries are actually thought of as invasive weeds.
 The prickly vines do tend to fill any void in the landscape, which leads to lots of grumbling around these parts - and yet I haven’t met many people who don’t appreciate the juicy berries themselves.
 This dark jewel of a fruit has a deeper flavor compared to other berries, adding a whole new dimension to both sweet and savory dishes.

 When blackberries are finally ripe and it’s time to collect ours, we end up with so many that it’s hard to know what to do with them.
-Since I’m loving my chia puddings this summer, I couldn’t resist going there.
-If you also have a lot on-hand, this recipe can simply be quadrupled to use up five cups of berries, which will provide enough to feed a family of four breakfast through the work week.
-One and done.
+Chia pudding is a great solution.

 While I love chia puddings in the summertime with fresh berries, they certainly can be enjoyed year-round.
 Simply thaw frozen blackberries to make this recipe any time of year.

 These puddings make a nice cool breakfast, snack, or dessert.

 Ingredients and substitutions

 Just four ingredients are required for this recipe:

 Blackberries are the star, so this chia pudding is a wonderful treat when they're in season in the summertime.
 However, if you have frozen blackberries you can make this recipe anytime of year.
 Simply thaw the berries first overnight in the fridge or in the microwave.

 Plant-based milk is the liquid base of this recipe.
 You can use any unsweetened plain or vanilla plant milk you like.
 I usually use oat milk.
 If you want to make sure there's no oil in this recipe, use a milk that doesn't have oil in its ingredients.